In the never-ending search for "the one" theme to propel your Shopify store to your first six figures...

 You want your store visitors to CONVERT into paying buyers so you can achieve your 6-figure milestone fast.

-And all the four must-haves detailed above have built-in CONVERSION TRIGGERS that make your visitors want to buy from your online shop.
+And all four must-haves detailed above have built-in CONVERSION TRIGGERS that make your visitors want to buy from your online shop.

 How does this happen?